-The company net Non-Life premium without reinsurance part is 27.3 billion HUF, which results a 15.5% improvement versus previous year.
-The 56% of Non-Life premium derive from Motor portfolio, it is slightly below the last year's share.
-However, the share of the Fire and other damage to property insurance portfolio increased by 1.2 percentage points compared to prior year.
-In case of Motor insurance strong increase is observable both MTPL (13.4%) and Casco (11.2%) lines.
-The Fire and other damage to property insurance has showed even higher improvement in 2022 than in 2021, the net premium of this LoB increased by 23.4% compared to prior year.
-Besides the Fire and other damage to property insurance, the Assistance and Miscellaneous financial loss line of businesses increased significantly compared to prior year in terms of net written premium, although they total share from the Non-Life net written premium is below 8%.
+The company net Non-Life premium without reinsurance part is 38 billion HUF, which results in a 15.9% improvement versus previous year.
+The 60% of Non-Life premium derive from Motor portfolio, representing a 1.1 percentage points increase compared to previous year.
+While the share of Other Motor insurance increased by 2.1 percentage points, the share of MTPL decreased by 1 percentage point.
+The share of the Fire and other damage to property insurance portfolio slightly decreased by 0.3 percentage points compared to prior year.
+In case of Motor insurance strong premium increase is observable both MTPL (11.8%) and Other Motor insurance (23.8%) lines.
+In 2024, the Fire and other damage to property insurance showed stronger increase (14%) compared to 2023's growth.
+Furthermore, General Liability, Income Protection, Transport and Miscellaneous financial loss line of businesses increased significantly compared to prior year in terms of net written premium, their total share from the Non-Life net written premium is around 22%.

-In 2022, while the claims frequency was lower than prior year, the average claim amount significantly increased compared to 2021 due to claims inflation.
-However, the gross technical result of the Non-Life business was affected by larger claims and changing weather conditions too, it was higher than in 2021.
+In 2024, the average claim amount continued to increase compared to 2023 due to claims inflation.
+However, claims frequency decreased compared to prior year, it was almost on the same level (slightly above) than in 2022.
+Gross technical result of the Non-Life business was affected by some larger claims and changing weather conditions.
+However, due to improving claim ratio, the gross technical result was significantly higher than in 2023.